XRPLF/xrpl-dev-portal/content/references/rippled-api/transaction-formats/txserialization.md

 All fields in a transaction are sorted in a specific order based on the field's type first, then the field itself second.
 (Think of it as sorting by family name, then given name, where the family name is the field's type and the given name is the field itself.)

+When you combine the type code and sort code, you get the field's identifier, which is prefixed before the field in the final serialized blob.
+If both the type code and the field code

 ### Type Codes

 Each field type has an arbitrary sort code, with lower codes sorting first.
 These codes are defined in [`SField.h`](https://github.com/ripple/rippled/blob/master/src/ripple/protocol/SField.h#L57-L74).